Chechil: Armenia

 In Armenia, chechil is most common in the Shirak region.
 Armenian varieties include husats and tel panir, which are made by repeatedly stretching heated cheese curds into thin strands and twisting them into ropes.
 Traditionally, these cheeses were stored in brine in clay pots, and later in enamel or glass containers.
 Gyumri chechil with blue mold is another regional variant.

-Chechil is used as a main ingredient in the traditional dish Panrkhash.
+Chechil is used as a main ingredient in the traditional dish panrkhash.

-The tradition of making chechil and braided cheeses in the Shirak region is included in the intangible cultural heritage list of the Republic of Armenia.
+The tradition of making chechil and braided cheeses in the Shirak region is included in the intangible cultural heritage list of Armenia.

 Georgia

 In Georgia, there are varieties such as Meskhuri chechili and Acharuli chechili.
 In the United Kingdom, Meskhuri chechili is a protected geographical indication by agreement between the UK and Georgian governments."